arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 ![Max Carrier board](assets/featured.png)

 # Description
 Enable edge AI for high performance industrial, building automation and robotics applications with the Portenta Max Carrier.
-The Portenta Max Carrier transforms the Portenta family into a standardized industrial platform, ready for use as a single board computer or as a reference design.
-The Portenta Max Carrier provides easy access to the onboard peripherals of the Portenta X8 including Gigabit Ethernet, microSD and PCIe.
+The Portenta Max Carrier transforms the Arduino® Portenta family into a standardized industrial platform, ready for use as a single board computer or as a reference design.
+The Portenta Max Carrier provides easy access to the onboard peripherals of the Arduino® Portenta X8 including Gigabit Ethernet, microSD and PCIe.
 This board further augments the capabilities of the Portenta X8 with Fieldbus, LoRa®, 4G, Cat-M1 and NB-IoT connectivity providing a platform for Industry 4.0.

 # Target areas:
 Industry 4.0, prototyping, robotics, data logging